 Intrastat is statistics on the trading of goods between Member States of the European Union (EU), where data are collected monthly directly from enterprises (the trade operators).
 In Slovenia the Intrastat survey was introduced with Slovenia’s accession to the EU (May 2004), when due to the abolition of Financial formalities and setting up free flow of goods in Slovenia’s trading with other EU Member States the data on Slovenia’s trade in goods with the EU could no longer be obtained from Financial declarations (SAD).

-Data on trade in goods among EU Member States are a vital source of information.
+Data on trade in goods among EU Member States are a vital source of information and one of the most important indicators of economic performance of a country.
 They are used for various reasons:

 The data can be interesting to analyse from several aspects, e.g. impact of a single EU member state or trade of a particular product.